richwynmorris/RB120/notes/interview_assessment_notes/mental_model_examples.md

 ```

 ## What is a class and can you give an example?
 A class is the blueprint for objects which are instantiated from it.
 It defines the behaviours and attributes within an object.
+Classes can inherit from one another and can be ordered in a single inheritence sequence.
+The parent is called the `superclass` and the child is called the `subclass`.

 ```ruby
 class Car